department-of-veterans-affairs/va.gov-vfs-teams/Templates/sample-product-discovery-questions.md

 ## Product Scope

-1. Is this a new product, or an improvement of an existing one?
+**1. Is this a new product, or an improvement of an existing one?**

 - Answers:

-2. What are the goals or desired outcomes for this product?
+**2. What are the goals or desired outcomes for this product?**

 - Answers:

-3. Do you have any key performance metrics (KPMs) and if so, what are they?
+**3. Do you have any key performance metrics (KPMs) and if so, what are they?**

 - Answers:

 ## Product Requirements

-1. Is there a requirements document or engineering specification?
+**1. Is there a requirements document or engineering specification?**

 - Answers:
 - Description:
 - URL:

-2. Does this product have any soft deadlines?
+**2. Does this product have any soft deadlines?**

 - Answers:
 - Description:
 - URL:

-3. Does this product have any hard deadlines?
+**3. Does this product have any hard deadlines?**

 - Answers:
 - Description:
 - URL:

-4. Does this product have any Congressional mandates?
+**4. Does this product have any Congressional mandates?**

 - Answers:
 - Description:
 - URL:

-5. Are there any promotional or marketing efforts planned?
+**5. Are there any promotional or marketing efforts planned?**

 ## Work In Progress

-1. Are there any work items in progress?
-This could include content strategy, information architecture, visual designs, or front/back-end code.
+**1. Are there any work items in progress?
+This could include content strategy, information architecture, visual designs, or front/back-end code.**

 - Answers:
 - Description:

 ## Content Strategy

-1. Are there any changes in strategy or copy for this product?
+**1. Are there any changes in strategy or copy for this product?**

 - Answers:

-2. Are there any changes in formatting or SEO strategy?
+**2. Are there any changes in formatting or SEO strategy?**

 - Answers:

 ## Information Architecture

-1. Are there any URL or site structure changes included in this product?
+**1. Are there any URL or site structure changes included in this product?**

 - Answers:

-2. Will this product require any new URLs or homepage calls to action?
+**2. Will this product require any new URLs or homepage calls to action?**

 - Answers:

 ## User Research

-1. Does your team conduct user research as part of your process?
+**1. Does your team conduct user research as part of your process?**

 - Answers:

-2. If yes to 1, do you conduct quantitative, qualitative, or another type of research?
+**2. If yes to 1, do you conduct quantitative, qualitative, or another type of research?**

 - Answers:

-3. Does your team do any type of mobile or accessibility testing as part of your research?
+**3. Does your team do any type of mobile or accessibility testing as part of your research?**

 - Answers:

 ## Design and User Experience

-1. What is your team's design process?
-Do you prefer to work mobile-first?
+**1. What is your team's design process?
+Do you prefer to work mobile-first?**

 - Answers:

-2. How does your team approach responsive design?
+**2. How does your team approach responsive design?**

 - Answers:

 ## Front-end Development

-1. Has your team previously used the [Formation](https://github.com/department-of-veterans-affairs/veteran-facing-services-tools) design system?
+**1. Has your team previously used the [Formation](https://github.com/department-of-veterans-affairs/veteran-facing-services-tools) design system?**

 - Answers:

-2. How do you approach testing?
-Does your team prefer to write unit, e2e, or integration tests?
+**2. How do you approach testing?
+Does your team prefer to write unit, e2e, or integration tests?**

 - Answers:

-3. Does your team include tests as part of code submissions?
+**3. Does your team include tests as part of code submissions?**

 - Answers:

 ## Back-end Development

-1. Does your team know of any integration points like a login routine that will be needed for your product?
+**1. Does your team know of any integration points like a login routine that will be needed for your product?**

 - Answers:

-2. Are there any APIs needed to make your product function correctly?
+**2. Are there any APIs needed to make your product function correctly?**

 - Answers:
 - Description: